pdmangel/node-red-contrib-openhab2/README.md

 ##### - openhab2-out

-Input node that sends commands to an openHAB item.
+Output node that sends commands to an openHAB item.
 It requires the selection of an openhab2-controllerand an item, and optionnaly allows the specification of a command.